 Quite a few of this year’s NC Christmas events kick off on Thanksgiving weekend, with everything from Turkey Trot 5K runs to Christmas tree lighting ceremonies and holiday markets.

-Honestly, it’s a great time to come support Western North Carolina, have a beautiful weekend in the Blue Ridge Mountains, and get into the Christmas spirit right as December arrives.
+Honestly, it’s a great time to go to Western North Carolina, have a beautiful weekend in the Blue Ridge Mountains, and get into the Christmas spirit right as December arrives.

 Whether you visit the Great Smoky Mountains, Pisgah National Forest, or the NC High Country, a WNC Christmas celebration is sure to be festive.